SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 This is known as creating the user interface, also known as the UI.

->Note that there are 2 tabs for this tutorial step.
+>Note that there are 2 options for this exercise step.
 >
->- You can do the first tab, **Basic steps**, which we recommend and which will teach you about UI components, stylizing them, and organizing them on the page.
+>- You can do the first one, **Basic steps**, which we recommend and which will teach you about UI components, stylizing them, and organizing them on the page.
 >
->- You can instead do the second tab, **Import Project**, which will bypass the nitty gritty of adding and stylizing components, and instead teach you how to import an SAP Build Apps project into an existing project.
+>- You can instead do the second one, **Import Project**, which will bypass the nitty gritty of adding and stylizing components, and instead teach you how to import an SAP Build Apps project into an existing project.
 This way is much faster.

-[OPTION BEGIN [Basic Steps]]
+### Option 1 - Basic steps

 1. Select the text field, and click the **X** to delete it.